Packet-Batch/PB-Common/README.md

 * [Standard](https://github.com/Packet-Batch/PB-Standard) - Uses `AF_PACKETv3` sockets and supports TCP cookied sockets for easy TCP connection establishing.
 * [AF_XDP](https://github.com/Packet-Batch/PB-AF-XDP) - Uses `AF_XDP` sockets which is faster than `AF_PACKETv3`, but doesn't support TCP cooked sockets.
-* **[NF]** [DPDK](https://github.com/Packet-Batch/PB-DPDK) - Uses [the DPDK](https://dpdk.org) which is faster than all other versions, but since the DPDK is a kernel-bypass library, it is harder to setup and only supports certain hardware.
+* [DPDK](https://github.com/Packet-Batch/PB-DPDK) - Uses [the DPDK](https://dpdk.org) which is faster than all other versions, but since the DPDK is a kernel-bypass library, it is harder to setup and only supports certain hardware.
 Also doesn't support TCP cooked sockets.

 **NOTE** - **NF** means **N**ot **F**inished.